mk12/sicp/notes/lecture.md

 - This lets us build this complex hierarchy where all the operations sort of do the right thing automatically.
 - The true complexity comes in with _coercion_ -- when you add a complex and a rational, who worries about converting what?

-# 5A: Assignment, State, and Side-effects
+# 5A: Assignment, State, and Side-Effects

 ## Part 1